SwissDataScienceCenter/renku-frontend-buildpacks/README.md

 This project provides a comprehensive set of Cloud Native Buildpacks and a specialized `selector` builder designed to streamline the deployment of Renku frontend applications and development environments.
-Whether you're setting up JupyterLab, RStudio, or VSCode (via Vscodium) in your Renku project, these buildpacks simplify the process by intelligently detecting your project's needs and configuring the appropriate environment.
+Whether you're setting up JupyterLab, RStudio, or Vscodium in your Renku project, these buildpacks simplify the process by intelligently detecting your project's needs and configuring the appropriate environment.